 Setting up a coaching service package requires an understanding of the ideal length for the program, whether it's for one month or longer.
 Determining the length of time or number of sessions may be challenging for a coach who is just getting started with this type of work.
 Understanding the expectations of each client is essential when using this form of pricing.
 In the long run, it's probably going to be the best way to approach clients from a financial perspective.
 However, it may be difficult to determine the appropriate length without experience.

-Coaches who are up against seasoned competitors who have been offering services for many years may need to swiftly penetrate the market by offering their service at the low end of the pricing spectrum.
+Coaches who are up against seasoned competitors who have been offering services for many years may need to swiftly penetrate the market by offering their service at the low end of the pricing spectrum when they start a consulting business.
 Doing so can be an excellent way to get clients, gain experience, become an expert in their field and truly understand the value they provide.

 Raising the pricing for the coaching services offered can always be done when a coach feels comfortable or uncomfortable about the price they're asking in exchange for their knowledge, skills and wisdom.